sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - Dont put clocks in bedroom and dont look at time (on smartphone) while sleeping

 - How Petrodollars work
     - The crucial point that this highlights is that Russia’s reserve accumulation, like reserve accumulation by other oil and gas producers such as Norway or Saudi Arabia, is a source of funding in Western markets.
 The reserves do not simply sit idly in central banks accounts, they are lent out.
 With sanctions, the funding provided by Russia’s petro- and gas-dollars is in jeopardy.
 And that impacts not only the Russians.The Russian funds in European central banks are not simply pools of money sitting idly.
-They are part of complex chains of transactions that may now be put in jeopardy by the sanctions.This is true more generally for global financial markets at a time of huge uncertainty
+They are part of complex chains of transactions that may now be put in jeopardy by the sanctions.This is true more generally for global financial markets at a time of huge uncertainty.

+## 2022-Mar-03 Thu

+- Quantum Computing's impact
+    -  the most important security and privacy properties to protect in the face of a quantum computer are confidentiality and authentication.
+        - quantum computers will not only be able to decrypt on-going traffic, but also any traffic that was recorded and stored prior to their arrival.
+        - The threat model for authentication is a little more complex: a quantum computer could be used to impersonate a party in a connection or conversation.

+## 2022-Mar-04 Fri

+- China and Russia Trade
+    - By 2020, only 46% of the trade between two countries was conducted in dollars.
+    - Removing russia from SWIFT may accelerate the process of de-dollarization
+    - In response to covid-19, the Federal Reserve increased its total assets from $4.1 trillion in January 2020 to $8.3 trillion as of August 2021.
+This historic level of money printing has led to US inflation reaching its highest level in 40-years.
+    - Russia is one of the world's largest exporters of oil with the United States importing more than 600,000 barrels per day.
+Russian oil represents more than a third of Europe's total imports.

+- International Payments
+    - Banks largely cannot hold money extraterritorially directly, for most useful values of “directly.”
+Instead, they rely on a correspondent banking relationship.
+    - Banks can have accounts at other banks, and extremely frequently do.
+A major reason to do this internationally is to facilitate payments in other currencies and other jurisdictions.
+    - SWIFT: The world’s most expensive encrypted messaging service
+    - SWIFT is almost synonymous with international wires because it is the primary way that banks and their correspondents choose to interoperate with respect to wires
+    -  Specifically, they send a MT 103 message, which is a bit longer than a tweet, and then each bank operates their internal books and other banking systems to make the request encoded in the message a reality (or fail gracefully)

+- Gold only has value, if “gold whales” (=central banks) aren’t selling it.

+- Inflation is not result of Central bank printing money but rather due to Government's borrowings and how much credit is created in economy.
+India has around 200 lakh crore money in circulation. out of this, 10% of money is in circulation.